What are Northern Ireland's Covid-19 rules now?

 First Minister Paul Givan previously said he hoped the executive could agree at its meeting on 12 August to put in place a date to end social distancing in law.

+Mr Givan has now said he expects the issue will be re-examined at the executive's meeting on 9 September.

+He and other DUP ministers have called for a plan with dates for ending all remaining restrictions to be drawn up.

-In the Republic of Ireland, physical distancing rules remain in place across many sectors.
+In the Republic of Ireland, physical distancing rules remain in place across many sectors but that is due to end by 22 October, under the government's plan to lift almost all remaining restrictions.

 Face coverings